-The Audit Committee also reviewed the Group's principal risks and uncertainties as at 30 June 2016, to determine that these were unchanged from those disclosed in the Company's 2015 Annual Report and remained the most likely to affect the Group in the second half of the year.
+The Audit Committee reviewed the Group's principal risks and uncertainties as at 30 June 2017, to determine that these were unchanged from those disclosed in the Company's 2016 Annual Report and remained the most likely to affect the Group in the second half of the year.

-During the year, the Audit Committee also discussed and reviewed the internal controls frameworks in place at the Investment Manager and the Administrator in depth.
-Discussions focused on three lines of defence: assurances at operational level; internal oversight; and independent objective assurance.
+During the year, the Audit Committee discussed and reviewed in depth the internal controls frameworks in place at the Investment Manager and the Administrator.
+Discussions were centred around 3 lines of defence: assurances at operational level; internal oversight; and independent objective assurance.
+The Administrator holds the International Standard on Assurance Engagements (ISAE) 3402 Type 2 certification.
+This entails an independent rigorous examination and testing of their controls and processes.

 The Audit Committee concluded that these frameworks were appropriate for the identification, assessment, management and monitoring of financial and regulatory risks, with particular regard to the protection of the interests of the Company's shareholders.